-3 Questions to Consider Before Taking on Student Loan Debt
+What to Consider Before Taking on Student Loan Debt

 Is it ever smart to take on significant debt to earn an academic degree?
 Yes.
 But students and parents need to think like prudent investors and consider a number of factors when making college-related financial decisions.

-Take for example a young couple whom both carry student loans adding up to a total of over $1 million dollars.
+Take for example a young couple who both carry student loans adding up to a total of over $1 million dollars.
 Even if the two both have jobs in the medical field with a combined income of over $600,000 it will likely take them over a decade before they are able to lift the burden of this heavy debt.
 And that doesn’t include expenses that come with starting a family if they decide they want kids or an unexpected cut back on income if one of the partners is forced to work fewer hours.

 All of a sudden these major life changes make monthly loan payments look ominous and impossible.
 Many students and graduates have the same sort of issues that this couple faces and just how much weight student debt can have on your life and your finances.

 With this in mind, it is essential to weigh the costs and benefits when deciding where and how much to invest in higher education.
 A good practice to try is to compare your likely earnings in the field you want to pursue against the cost of earning that particular degree.

 To put this into perspective, remember that college is a consumer product like any other.
 Some colleges have very strong well-known brands with many years of traditions and excellent marketing techniques.
 It is important to look beyond all this when choosing a college because the highest student loan debt most often accumulates at private schools with very strong brands.

-But many public colleges and lesser-known private schools offer similar and even more education options and campus life for much less.
+Many public colleges and lesser-known private schools offer similar and even more education options and campus life for much less.
 Choosing a less-elite school might even enrich your college experience by providing more chances to shine.
-A lot of the times, students tend to feel less confident about their academic abilities when attending a leading and reputable institution.
+A lot of times, students tend to feel less confident about their academic abilities when attending a leading and reputable institution.
 Elite schools consist of all the high school students that were top of their class, which makes for challenging competition.
 Attending a public college may save you from unnecessary stress and pressure, providing you with a calmer route to success.

 Make sure to spend a significant amount of time researching and considering where you’ll go to college and how you are going to pay for it because this effort is sure to pay off big time.
 It could save you a lot of money in student loan debt in the long run.